Thizz00/Job-scraper/README.md

 To run this project, you will need to add the following environment variables to your .env file

-`STR_LINK1` - address of the first page for job search

-`STR_LINK2` - address of the second page for job search

-`STR_LINK3` - address of the third page for job search

 `SCRAP_URL1` - address of the first page for job search with all categories

 `SCRAP_URL2` - address of the second page for job search with all categories